East Gore Presbyterian Church: The Presbyterian Church in Southland

 Following on the heels of the establishment of a Free Church settlement in Dunedin, the Presbyterian Church expanded its mantle into southern districts.
 As the European population increased the residents of the Mataura Valley and Tapanui were sufficient in number in 1862 to petition the Presbytery regarding a minister for their district.
 In response the Reverend James Urie was allocated to what was called the Pomahaka-Mataura Valley parish.
 By the early 1870s the Mataura Valley was separated out and given to the Reverend James Henry.
 His parish was 60 mi long and at its widest 30 mi broad.

 In 1877 Rev J. M. Davidson was inducted at Mataura and conducted services on alternate Sundays at Gordon (now called East Gore) in a private house, and later in Mackay's Hall, where Sunday School was also held.

 Following the subdivision of Knapdale Station more settlers were attracted to the area.
 Gordon (East Gore) was surveyed in 1877, with sections auctioned in October 1878, which induced a flurry of construction – three stores, two hotels, and a bank opening in quick succession.
+Gore’s first religious services were first held in the house of John Neill and later in Mackay’s Hall both in Gordon followed by Sunday school services occurring in the same hall from at least as early as August 1880.
+The school was to grow to 40 pupils by 1881.
+The Sunday School was established by Andrew Aitken and initially had 11 pupils and two teachers.
+The growth of Gordon combined with many of the leading members of the Presbyterian community such as Andrew Aitkin and John MacGibbon either living or having businesses in Gordon inclined the community towards constructing a church on the eastern rather than the western side of the river.

-A congregational meeting was held in Mackay's Hall in June 1880 to discuss the construction of a church.
-The meeting agreed that a church be built on Rock Street, and that the committee procure plans for a church to seat 200.
+As a result a congregational meeting was held in Mackay's Hall in June 1880 to discuss the construction of a church.
+The meeting agreed that a church be built on Section 3, Block XI on Rock Street, and that the committee procure plans for a church to seat 200.
+Chaired by the Rev J.M.
+Davidson the committee consisted of Andrew Aitken, Alexander Brown, David Dun, Robert Dunlop, John MacGibbon, Alexander MacKay, John MacKay.
+John Robertson and John Nelson Scott.